Blog

 • Offices in Lisbon, Porto, and Funchal; services in multiple languages including English, French, German, Italian, Portuguese, and Spanish

 Review Score & Recency: The firm is renowned for its excellence in international rankings and legal directories, such as Legal 500 and IFLR 1000.
-Detailed consumer reviews are scarce, but its reputation is supported by decades of top-tier service and institutional recognition
+Decades of top-tier service and institutional recognition support the firm's reputation, despite the scarcity of detailed consumer reviews.

 erg legal